iZUMi-kyouka/tp/docs/DeveloperGuide.md

 1. Deleting a recruit while all recruits are being shown

     1. Prerequisites: List all recruits using the `list` command.
-Multiple recruits in the list.
+There exists multiple recruits in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.